5 Tips for Wedding Invitation Assembly in 2026

 2. Weigh a complete invitation suite before purchasing your postage-This is crucial!
 Put together one suite and bring it to the post office.
 It may be oversized (larger envelope), bulky (tied with ribbon or belly band), or heavy (many extra pieces), so you want to be sure you have correct postage.
 If you have a postal scale at home, that works too.
 But just for peace of mind, I suggest having it weighed at your local post office.
 You will be going there to purchase stamps anyway!

 When you are putting the invitations together, I have heard two schools of thought on the order of pieces.
 Many will advise you to stack your pieces like a wedding cake, largest to smallest.
 The other way is the way we do it, from most important piece on the bottom, to the least important piece on the top.
 So you start with invitation, then put the reply card and envelope on top of that, then any enclosure cards on top of that.
-That way, the invitation ("star of the show") is on the bottom and the last thing people see.
+That way, the invitation ("star of the show") is on the bottom and the last thing people see-kind of like an unveiling.

 4. Number your guest list and reply cards-This is a practical suggestion.
 Even if you only use the numbered list once, it is worth the trouble.
 You may have a guest who forgets to put their name on the reply card but enthusiastically replies-Yes!
 We'd love to come!
 This way, you can check the number and figure out who the attendee is simply by finding the corresponding number on the guest list.
 When assembling, Bob writes a small number in pencil on the back corner of the reply card.
+Of course if you are requesting that your guests reply through your wedding website, this step isn't necessary.

 Sometimes, the post office will hand cancel your invitation envelopes.
 This is an extra special touch.
 It's always worth asking in advance if this is possible.
 Just be sure not to be the last person bombing through the door with a big box of invitations at 4:55!
 In that case, the answer is likely to be a resounding "no"!